Order by 13th December for Christmas Proposal: Shop Quickship Rings

 Just as people use different angles to get the most flattering pictures of themselves, rings are the same.
 It just depends on the type of look you’re going for.

-Are you wanting to make the ringer look bigger?
+Do you want to make the ringer look bigger?
 Or maybe more delicate?
 Achieving the desired effect largely hinges on capturing the right angles.
-Karolina suggests “the best advice I can give is to keep photographing, moving and testing!
+Karolina suggests, “The best advice I can give is to keep photographing, moving and testing!
 It’s important to see how the diamond responds to different lighting, angles and the environment.”

-Tom says “taking a picture from a high angle can give an engagement ring a more delicate look to it, but if you shoot from a low angle, the ring will look bigger and more dramatic.”
+Tom says, “Taking a picture from a high angle can give an engagement ring a more delicate look, but if you shoot from a low angle, the ring will look bigger and more dramatic.”

 Phones are a great way of taking a good quality photo without having to bring a heavy camera with you everywhere you go.